bariselvn/scorp.my-app/README.md

 Application test steps are as follows;

 The application files are downloaded.
-The application is started by typing the "npm start" command in .terminal.
+The application is started by typing the "npm start" command in terminal.
 The login model is opened by clicking the "Login" link at the top right.
 Login with "scorp@hotmail.com" e-mail address and "scorp123" password.
 The contact page is opened by clicking on the "Contact" link on the top right.